- A Corda network is made up of nodes running Corda and CorDapps

 - Communication between nodes is point-to-point, instead of relying on global broadcasts

-A Corda network is an authenticated peer-to-peer network of nodes, where each node is a JVM run-time environment hosting Corda services and executing applications known as CorDapps.
+A Corda network is a peer-to-peer network of nodes.
+Each node runs the Corda software as well as Corda applications known as CorDapps.

-All communication between nodes is direct, with TLS-encrypted messages sent over AMQP/1.0.
-This means that data is shared only on a need-to-know basis; in Corda, there are no global broadcasts.
+All communication between nodes is point-to-point and encrypted using transport-layer security.
+This means that data is shared only on a need-to-know basis.
+There are no global broadcasts.

 Each node has a single well-known identity.
 The node’s identity is used to represent the node in transactions, such as when purchasing an asset.